ianlucas/cs2-inventory-simulator/.planning/STATE.md

 ### Decisions

 Decisions are logged in PROJECT.md Key Decisions table.
-Recent decisions affecting current work: getMySQLPool() reads process.env.MYSQL_URL at call time for testability (env.server still exports MYSQL_URL).
+Recent decisions affecting current work: Server rules in app/data/server-rules.ts as typed sections; Vitest excludes .react-router so generated route type files are not run as tests.

 ### Pending Todos